isabella232/advertising-cloud.en/help/dsp/integrations/analytics/data-variances.md

 The Paid Search Detection reports allow you to identify natural search traffic in the Analytics [Marketing Channels](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/marketing-channels-admin.html) reports.
 Separating paid search traffic versus natural search traffic is a great way to understand the value that natural search brings to the full marketing ecosystem.

-## Click-Through Data Validation for Analytics for Advertising Cloud{#data-validation}
+## Click-Through Data Validation for Analytics for Advertising Cloud {#data-validation}

 For your integration, you should validate your click-through data to make sure that all pages on your site are properly tracking click-throughs.